jozecuervo/jozecuervo.github.io/README.md

 #### Lead Front End Engineer, Telly, San Francisco (Dec 2011 - Sep 2012)
 Spearheaded the successful rebranding from TwitVid.com to Telly.com, overseeing front-end development and integration of key features like Facebook integration and an enhanced on-boarding flow.

-#### Lead Software Engineer, 50 Cubes Inc, San Francisco (Jan 2009 - Oct 2011)
+#### Director of Activation, 50 Cubes Inc, San Francisco (Jan 2009 - Oct 2011)
-Managed cross-platform integrations and led the strategic transition of character animation systems from Flash to HTML5, significantly improving mobile compatibility and performance.
+Managed cross-platform social and payment integrations.
+Led the strategic transition of character animation systems from Flash to HTML5, significantly improving mobile compatibility and performance.

-#### Lead Software Engineer, AOL, San Francisco (May 2008 - Nov 2009)
+#### Senior Software Engineer, AOL, San Francisco (May 2008 - Nov 2009)
 Optimized monetization strategies for ad products reaching over 100 million users.
 Led the development of the in-browser JavaScript chat client for AIM, enhancing user engagement

-#### Senior Sales Engineer, Bebo, San Francisco (Sep 2006 - May 2008)
+#### Senior Software Engineer, Bebo, San Francisco (Sep 2006 - May 2008)
 Managed the development and analytics of targeted ad products, contributing to a significant increase in ad sales revenue.
 Established efficient processes for sponsorship content and ad placements.

 #### Software Engineer, Meca Communications, San Luis Obispo (Jan 2005 - Jun 2006)
 Developed cutting-edge prototypes for integrating instant messaging, social networking, and music applications.
-Led the rebuild of mecamessanger.com, enhancing its capabilities as a white-label social network.
+Led the rebuild of mecamessenger.com, enhancing its capabilities as a white-label social network.

 ### EDUCATION
 B.A. in Film And Digital Media, UC Santa Cruz, 2004.